percona/pxb-docs/docs/binary-tarball-names.md

 # Binary tarball file names available

 Download the binary tarballs from [Percona Product Downloads](https://www.percona.com/downloads).
+For more information, see the [download instructions].
+To install Percona XtraBackup, see [install with binary tarball].

 The following table lists the tarball types available in `Linux - Generic`.
-Select the *Percona XtraBackup* 8.0 version, the software or the operating system, and the type of tarball for your installation.
-Binary tarballs support all distributions.
+Select the Percona XtraBackup 8.0 version, the software or the operating system, and the tarball type for your installation.
+Binary tarballs support all AMD64 distributions.

 After you have downloaded the binary tarballs, extract the tarball in the file location of your choice.